spawaskar-cora/cora-docs/docs/user-guide/file-export-import/index.md

 ### Import Types

-This section details the type of file import types availiable to the user.
+This section details the type of file import types available to the user.
 Templates can be downloaded for each import file type on the file import page.
-Follwoing are the import types that are available to the user.
+Following are the import types that are available to the user.

 1. Specimens
 2. Zones